whaakman/azure-docs.nl-nl/articles/machine-learning/team-data-science-process/spark-advanced-data-exploration-modeling.md

     # CLICK ON THE TYPE OF PLOT TO BE GENERATED (E.G. LINE, AREA, BAR ETC.)
     sqlResults

-Hier volgt de code voor het uitzetten van de reizen door passagiers aantallen
+Hier volgt de code voor het tekenen van de trips door passagier tellingen

     # RUN THE CODE LOCALLY ON THE JUPYTER SERVER AND IMPORT LIBRARIES
     %%local